Would you rent out your living room for a few hours? This startup is counting on it – TechCrunch

 In a world where the economic divide continues to grow between the haves and have-nots, it’s easy to see the logic in maximizing an underutilized asset — even one’s living room — in order to live more comfortably.
 It’s especially easy to see the logic in prohibitively expensive cities like San Francisco and New York.

-At the same time, letting in a stranger — even a “businessperson” — for a shorter period of time is not going to be a no brainer for many people who might otherwise rent their home while away for a weekend.
+At the same time, letting in a stranger — even a “businessperson” — for a shorter period of time is not going to be a no-brainer for many people who might otherwise rent their home while away for a weekend.
 And on the other side of the marketplace, getting enough hosts with nice enough places to become hosts is a high hurdle for Globe to surmount.
 After all, if someone is looking for an alternative to Starbucks for a few hours, and that individual has to take some form of transportation to get to a host’s couch that may or may not be as nice as pictured, that individual may well go the coffee shop route instead.
 (The company is also up against startups like Breather that offer hourly or daily “space as a service.”)

-Founder Manny Bamfo appreciates the challenge he says.
+Founder Manny Bamfo appreciates the challenge, he says.
 In fact, after running Recharge for a couple of years, he’s gotten well-acquainted with adversity.

 Though he says that Recharge wound up seeing $4 million in revenue from its hotel partners, renting rooms to Recharge customers “wasn’t their number one priority, and that made it hard to provide a consistent experience for our customers.”
 Bamfo suggests their “unionized cleaning labor” wasn’t excited at the prospect of cleaning rooms more frequently than once daily, either, which is partly why Recharge decided to relaunch as a home-sharing service instead.

 It’s not just a branding exercise.
 Along with the new name, Globe is starting from scratch with a new cap table, though Bamfo says Globe opened up a small round for previous investors that was “oversubscribed instantly.”
 Recharge had raised $10 million from investors.
 One of these backers was Binary Capital, which has since evolved into little more than a tangle of lawsuits.
-Another backer was the real-estate focused firm Fifth Wall Ventures, which maintains a small stake in the new company, says Bamfo.
+Another backer was the real estate-focused firm Fifth Wall Ventures, which maintains a small stake in the new company, says Bamfo.

 In the meantime, Globe is looking to “do a proper seed round at [YC’s] Demo Day.”
 It’s also busy spreading the word in an effort to build up its burgeoning new marketplace of homes and apartments for rent, and advertising a rate of $50 per hour to people who host their entire home by the hour and $25 per hour to those who share less room.
-(Globe keeps 20 percent of the fee.)
+(Globe keeps 20% of the fee.)

 Last but not least, Globe is also promising $1 million in general liability insurance and, for now, guests who have been verified and vetted by Bamfo himself.

-It’s not a scalable solution, he acknowledges, but at the moment, he says, it’s all about building the right community and he sounds optimistic — of course — about its odds.
+It’s not a scalable solution, he acknowledges, but at the moment, he says, it’s all about building the right community, and he sounds optimistic — of course — about its odds.

 “People view it like selling a lamp on Craigslist.
-‘If it’s not much work, and it’s another form of income, I’ll do it.'”
-There are a “lot of people with great jobs living in cities that are very expensive — people who are cops, who are teachers, who aren’t quite making six figures, and any extra income is a godsend.”
+‘If it’s not much work, and it’s another form of income, I’ll do it.’ ” There are a “lot of people with great jobs living in cities that are very expensive — people who are cops, who are teachers, who aren’t quite making six figures, and any extra income is a godsend.”

 Asked then why Airbnb isn’t already chasing the same opportunity, Bamfo says it’s basic time management, and also a different market opportunity.
 “For any company to do this well, it has to be their number one priority.”
-Besides, he adds, Airbnb is “a travel company. we’re localized, with the ability to charge on a minute-by-minute basis.
+Besides, he adds, Airbnb is “a travel company.
+We’re localized, with the ability to charge on a minute-by-minute basis.
 It’s a huge engineering undertaking and, for now, it’s part of our moat, too.”